pkiyer/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-access-ravello.rst

 Connecting to Ravello
 =================

-We consider that you have access to UDF for the different labs.

-This guide will help you to either setup your own environment or leverage F5 UDF (you must be a F5 employee) to learn about this.
+This guide will help you to either setup your own environment or leverage Ravello to learn about this.

 Create your environment